 Emerging best practices are identifying ways in which boards can more explicitly embed risk oversight into management compensation structures.
+Ultimately, the goal is to link risk management capabilities to individual performance assessments so that the relationship between risk and return

-Ultimately, the goal is to link risk management capabilities to individual performance assessments so that the relationship between risk and return is more explicit.
+Most organizations do not include risk management activities as an explicit component in determining management compensation. is more explicit.
 For enterprise-wide risk oversight to be sustainable for the long term, members of the management team must be incented to embrace this holistic approach to risk oversight.
 These incentives should be designed to encourage proactive management of risks under their areas of responsibility as well as to enhance timely and transparent sharing of risk knowledge.